 Basilica of St Apollinare Nuovo is an ancient palace-church located in the eastern part of Ravenna’s historic old town.
 It was built by King Theodoric the Great at the beginning of the 6th century and dedicated to Christ the Redeemer.

-The first thing you will notice is its rather unusual bell tower (cannot be visited).
+The first thing you will notice is its rather unusual bell tower (which cannot be visited).
 Added in the 10th century, it is tall and thin, with many rows of windows.